 Boost

-Boost is a digital job aide for community health workers and peer educators.
-It is a mobile-first set of communication tools that enhances their knowledge, skills, and confidence to share accurate and actionable HIV, SRH (Sexual and Reproductive Health), and other primary health information with their communities.
+Boost is a digital job aide for community health workers and peer educators that enhances their knowledge, skills, and confidence to share accurate and actionable HIV, sexual and reproductive health, and other primary health information with their communities.
+This in turn builds community trust in their roles and increases the agency of community members to make informed health choices.

 Website